Randomblock1/caffeinate2/README.md

 `Caffeinate` but it's written in Rust and has more options.
 Keeps your Mac wide awake.

-## UNDER CONSTRUCTION: KINDA WORKS
+## UNDER CONSTRUCTION

-Not done, but it mostly works.
+There are probably some bugs hiding somewhere, but regardless, it works.

 ## Installation